appwrite/appwrite/CONTRIBUTING.md

 ### Helping Someone

 Consider searching for Appwrite on Discord, GitHub, or StackOverflow to help someone who needs help.
 You can also help by teaching others how to contribute to Appwrite's repo!

+# FAQs

+### 1. What is Appwrite?

+Appwrite is an open-source backend-as-a-service (BaaS) platform that simplifies the development of web and mobile applications.
+It offers a range of features and tools to accelerate app development and reduce the need for backend infrastructure management.

+### 2. How can I contribute to Appwrite?

+Contributing to Appwrite is easy and highly encouraged.
+You can start by checking out the [Contributing](#contributing) section in this README for details on how to contribute.
+Whether you're a developer, writer, or designer, there are many ways to get involved.

+### 3. Can I participate in Hacktoberfest with Appwrite?

+Yes, Appwrite actively participates in Hacktoberfest.
+You can find Hacktoberfest-specific issues tagged `hacktoberfest` and contribute to them.
+Check out the [Here for Hacktoberfest?](#here-for-hacktoberfest) section for more details.

+### 4. How do I run tests in Appwrite?

+To run tests in Appwrite, you can use the provided Docker CLI commands.
+Refer to the [Tests](#tests) section for details on running unit tests and end-to-end tests.

+### 5. How do I clear the cache in Appwrite?

+If you need to clear the cache in Appwrite, you can use the command provided in the [Clearing the Cache](#clearing-the-cache) section.
+This command clears the cache using Redis.

+### 6. How can I get help and support for Appwrite?

+If you need help or support with Appwrite, you can reach out on [Discord](https://appwrite.io/discord) or via Twitter [@appwrite](https://twitter.com/appwrite).
+You can also submit issues on GitHub for specific problems or questions.

+### 7. What are the technologies used in Appwrite?

+Appwrite is built using various technologies, including PHP, Docker, Redis, MariaDB, InfluxDB, Statsd, ClamAV, Imagemagick, Webp, SMTP, and more.
+It follows PHP-FIG coding standards and uses package managers like Composer and NPM.
+You can find more details in the [Technology Stack](#technology-stack) section.

+### 8. Can I blog or speak about my experiences with Appwrite?

+Yes, you're encouraged to blog or speak about your experiences with Appwrite.
+Sharing your challenges, successes, and tutorials can help others in the community.
+Mention [@appwrite](https://twitter.com/appwrite) on Twitter, and you can add your content to the [Awesome Appwrite](https://github.com/appwrite/awesome-appwrite) repository on GitHub.

+### 9. How do I debug Appwrite code?

+You can debug Appwrite code using the provided YASD debugger.
+Refer to the [Debug](#debug) section for instructions on setting up and connecting to the debugger using VS Code and PHPStorm.

+### 10. What should I do before introducing a new feature in Appwrite?

+Before introducing a new feature, open an issue to explain your ideas and gather feedback from the community.
+This allows for discussions, feedback, and ensures alignment with Appwrite's vision.
+Larger features might need to go through the [RFC process](https://github.com/appwrite/rfc).